Pratheekmichael/RISCV-training_notes_PratheekMichael/README.md

 SK3- Timing analysis with real clocks
-L1-setup timing analysis using real clock, L2-Hold time analysis using real clocks combinational delay + launch flop clock network delay < T + capture flop clock network delay
+L1-setup timing analysis using real clock, L2-Hold time analysis using real clocks combinational delay + launch flop clock network delay < T + capture flop clock network delay - setup time - uncertainity right hand side of the equation is data required time, left side is data arrival time, subtraction of these will give slack, which is expected to be 0 or positive

+combinational delay > hold delay (MUX2 delay)

+combinational delay + launch flop delay > Hold delay + capture flop delay + hold uncertainity

+left hand side of the equation is data arrival time and right hand side is data required time, slack should be 0 or positive

+L3 lab steps to analyze timing with real clocks using open STA, L4- lab steps to execute openSTA with right timing libraries and CTS assignment, L5- lab steps to observe impact of bigger CTS buffer on setup and hold timing